-Arm soreness after a flu shot or COVID vaccine booster is a side effect that is not so pleasant.
-It usually only lasts for a day or two.
-The pain in your arm is the immune system’s response to the vaccine, and that reaction includes inflammation.
+Arm soreness after a flu shot or COVID vaccine booster is a common but unpleasant side effect that usually lasts for a day or two.
+The pain in your arm is the immune system’s response to the vaccine, and that reaction includes inflammation involving redness, soreness, and swelling.

-Studies exploring muscle activation with EMG show that the best way to get your deltoid muscle moving to reduce soreness includes these five simple exercises listed below.
+Studies exploring muscle activation with EMG (electromyograph) show that the best way to get your deltoid muscle moving to reduce soreness includes these five simple exercises listed below.
 So easy, you can do them in the privacy of your own home!
 (Refresh your screen if images do not appear.)

-1. Lateral deltoid raises
+1. Lateral Deltoid Raises

-4. Overhead press
+4. Overhead Press

 5. Horizontal abduction with external rotation

-Repetition throughout the day is important, so try to pick a few of the motions that work for you and perform up to 20 reps as often as every hour for the first day to help disperse the vaccine and reduce local muscle soreness.
+Repetition throughout the day is important, so try to pick a few of the motions that work for you and perform up to 20 reps, as often as every hour, for the first day to help disperse the vaccine and reduce local muscle soreness.
 Performing exercises into the next day is also suggested if soreness continues.
 You can stop when the soreness has ceased.

 Share This Post: